tokyoking/ctf/shellcode/HKCERTCTF24/shellcode_runner3(revenge)/README.md

 ![libcaddr](https://github.com/user-attachments/assets/d2ae80ea-27d4-47a0-a420-c8c2b979bf85)

 We can find the address of **libc base** with some offset from **fs_base** then we can do _anything_ we want.
-We can do a similar approach and jump to **mprotect** with PROT_WRITE flag to do a self-modfying shellcode.
+Including doing a similar approach in shellcode_runner3 and jumping to **mprotect** with PROT_WRITE flag to do a self-modfying shellcode.
 But it'd be lame to do the same method again.
 Instead, I wanted to try so called _one-gadget_ shell.

 The great idea is calling **execve("/bin/sh")** with using only one address somewhere in **libc**.
 Simple to achive as long as we have the base address of libc.
 We are going to use a tool called _one_gadget_.
 Here's the github page for the tool and some reading: https://github.com/david942j/one_gadget